National Member Meeting

 18h30 Gala Dinner Pre drinks

-19h00 onwards Gala Dinner at the Convention Centre
+Gala Dinner at the Convention Centre

 Programme is subject to change.